Teamtailor/code-style/content/ember/interpolate-name.md

       }),
     });

-Calling `grep my-foobar-component` will match in the second example and not the first one.
+Calling <code>grep my-foobar-component</code> will match in the second example and not the first one.